 What You Can Expect?

-Therefore, you need not bring any extra twelve step based reading material (such as the Twenty-Four Hour Book or the Big Book).
-Instead, we focus on replacing old behaviors with new ones.
-Some are resistant to that ideology because they are not willing to give up certain pet sins, but would rather be selective in the process of change.
+We focus on replacing old behaviors with new ones.
+Some are resistant to that ideology because they are not willing to give up certain issues, but would rather be selective in the process of change.
 Because recovery is relational in nature, we see conflict as constructive in that we learn how to relate to others in a healthy manner.
-This comes about as men are placed in actual life situations at work, in the Colony residence and interaction with staff.
+This comes about as men are placed in actual life situations at work, in the Colony residence, and interaction with staff.
 The structure is also essential, so expect to learn to follow rules.